-- a.
-Budget Transfer: Transfers requested within a major expenditure category (personal services, operating and capital), within a department (intradepartmental), may be initiated by department director or authorized designee, the County Manager, Assistant County Manager or the Budget Officer and approved by the Budget Officer or his authorized designee. - b.
-Budget Transfer: Transfers requested not within a major expenditure category (personal services, operating and capital), but within a department (intradepartmental), may be initiated by department director or authorized designee, and require Budget Officer, or his authorized designee, the County Manager or the Assistant County Manager approval up to \$50,000.
-Transfers of this nature \$50,000 or above require Board approval. - c.
-Budget Transfer: Transfers requested between departments within the same fund (interdepartmental), may be initiated by department directors, County Manager, Assistant County Manager or the Budget Officer and require Budget Officer, County Manager or Assistant County Manager approval up to \$50,000.
-Interdepartmental budget transfers \$50,000 or above require Board approval. - d.
-Budget Transfer: Transfers from reserves require the Budget Officer, County Manager or Assistant County Manager, and Board approval. - e.
-Budget Amendments: the Budget Officer, County Manager or Assistant County Manager, and the Board must approve. - 1.7 Budget policies will be reviewed as part of the annual budget process. - 1.8 All funds are required to balance; therefore, budgeted revenues must equal budgeted expenditures for each fund. - 1.9 The County's annual budget will be developed in accordance with policies and priorities set forth in the comprehensive plan, strategic plans, capital improvement plan, fleet replacement program, county goals, the needs of the community, and federal and state laws. - 1.10 The County shall adopt a "revenue driven" budget philosophy where expenditures are limited to expected revenues with the existing millage rates as the beginning reference point. - 1.11 Enterprise activities will strive to operate as stand alone financial entities.
-If an enterprise activity fails to maintain self-sufficiency 3 consecutive years a thorough review will be conducted to consider outsourcing, privatization or divestiture if financially advantageous to the County. - 1.12 The Budget Officer and County Manager or Assistant County Manager will work with the Chief Financial Officer to develop financial and budget reports for submission to the Board. - 1.13 For funds and departments for which there is no department head, the Budget Officer will prepare department budget.
-Examples: Debt Service Funds, indigent assistance department. - 1.14 The County Manager or Assistant County Manager will review department budgets and adjust as considered necessary for budget presented to the Board in accordance with Florida Statutes 129.
+Officer, County Manager, and Board approval.
+Transfers from reserves in the other governmental funds (Funds 105-399) may be approved up to \$25,000 by the Budget Officer and approved by the County Manager.
+Transfers in governmental funds in excess of \$25,000 require Budget Officer, County Manager and Board approval.

+- e.
+Budget Amendments: The Budget Officer, County Manager, and the Board must approve.
+Budget amendments shall be with the advertising and public hearing requirements set forth in Florida Statute 129. - 1.10 Budget policies shall be reviewed as part of the annual budget process. - 1.11 All funds are required to balance; therefore, budgeted revenues must equal budgeted expenditures for each fund. - 1.12 The County's annual budget shall be developed in accordance with policies and priorities set forth in the comprehensive plan, strategic plans, capital improvement plan, fleet replacement program, county goals, the needs of the community, and Federal and State laws. - 1.13 The County shall adopt a "revenue driven" budget philosophy where expenditures are limited to expected revenues with the existing millage rates as the beginning reference point. - 1.14 Enterprise activities shall strive to operate as stand-alone financial entities.
+If an enterprise activity fails to maintain self-sufficiency for 3 consecutive years a thorough review shall be conducted to consider outsourcing, privatization or divestiture if financially advantageous to the County. - 1.15 The Budget Officer and County Manager shall work with the Chief Financial Officer to develop financial and budget reports for submission to the Board. - 1.16 For funds and departments for which there is no department head, the Budget Officer shall prepare department budget.
+Examples: Debt Service Funds, indigent assistance department. - 1.17 Department budgets shall be submitted to the Budget Officer for first review.
+Upon completion, the County Manager shall review department budgets and adjust as considered necessary for the budget presented to the Board in accordance with Florida Statutes 129. - 1.18 Authorized Positions: All changes in FTE count or number of authorized positions must be approved by the Board after review and approval by the Human Resources Director, OMB Director and County Manager.